-The energetic chap sitting opposite me is wearing an informal t-shirt and scans his eyes rather quickly through the pages of local weekly newspaper in front of him.
-By the look, age and dress code he’s fairly similar to Mark Zuckerberg.
+The energetic chap sitting opposite me is wearing a casual t-shirt and scans his eyes rather quickly through the pages of local weekly newspaper in front of him.
+By the look, age and dress code he is fairly similar to Mark Zuckerberg.
 Like Zuckerberg, the young gent behind a coffee cup started his first technology ventures very young.
 Like Mr Facebook, he started his firm from basic facilities.
 But he’s not Mark – just not yet anyway.

-His name is Kris Hiiemaa and he’s the founder and CEO of Erply, New York based enterprise software company focusing on retail and point-of-sale technology, helping companies deal with inventory control, bookkeeping, and other tasks, from their brick-and-mortar stores to online operations.
-And instead of basking under the Palo Alto sun, we are having a cup of coffee in a beautiful old café in Kadriorg, a leafy and picturesque part of Estonian capital Tallinn, stone throw away from residence of the tech savvy Estonian president, Toomas Hendrik Ilves.
+His name is Kris Hiiemaa and he’s the founder and CEO of Erply, a New York-based enterprise software company focusing on retail and point-of-sale technology, helping companies deal with inventory control, bookkeeping, and other tasks, from their brick-and-mortar stores to online operations.
+And instead of basking under the Palo Alto sun, we are having a cup of coffee in a beautiful old café in Kadriorg, a leafy and picturesque part of Estonian capital Tallinn, a stone’s throw away from the official residence of the tech savvy Estonian president, Toomas Hendrik Ilves.

 Move to the US

-In 2010 they decided to relocate their offices and operations to US completely and have been based in New York since.
-“It wasn’t easy to start in the US.
-We had to change a lot on our product and the retail business we are offering our software for, is actually pretty conservative and slow moving when it comes to new technology. ”, says Kris.
-“It’s not possible to conquer the world immediately with what we are doing.
-To gain a market share in Germany for example, we would need to hire German marketing and support specialists.
-Although the internet has got a global reach, it’s important to know the local conditions.
-That’s why we have so far been concentrating on the US, as the biggest market.”
-“When we first set our foot in the US, we had to compete with the likes of Microsoft, SAP and Oracle from the start – we couldn’t apologise that we are still a start-up firm and some of the functions on our software wouldn’t work yet – or that they only work for retail chains with 20 shops, not for example the ones with 100 shops.
-Luckily we had had an experience with few large retail chains in Estonia, that certainly helped” says Kris wryly.
+“When we first set our foot in the US, we had to compete with the likes of Microsoft, SAP and Oracle from the start.
+We couldn’t apologise that we are still a startup firm and some of the functions on our software wouldn’t work yet – or that they only work for retail chains with 20 shops, not for example the ones with 100 shops.
+Luckily we had had an experience with few large retail chains in Estonia; that certainly helped” Kris remarks.